Three students have been selected as emerging writer fellows to take part in a collaborative residency in Indonesia.

 “The legacy of WrICE for me is this sense of connectedness, of commonality, of community stretching beyond the typical borders – spending time with the other WrICE writers changed me and helped me grow as a writer and a person, and I will forever be grateful for their generosity and openness.”

-Susan Thatcher, who is studying the Associate Degree in Professional Writing and Editing, and was also a fellow this year, said WrICE has been an exhilarating ride.
+Susan Thatcher, who is studying the Associate Degree in Professional Writing and Editing, and was also a fellow in 2017, said WrICE has been an exhilarating ride.

 “In my year as an emerging fellow, I've experienced many career firsts: first international residency, first international reading, first time participating in the Melbourne Writers Festival, and most significantly, first opportunity to work with writers whose primary language isn't English,” she said.